InQuest/ThreatIngestor/docs/basicusage.rst

     feed_type = messy

 .. _operator:
-Similarly the operators are identify a name, a module, and a file for output.
+Similarly the operators are identify a name, a module, and an optional file for output.
 The module specifies the format of the output.
 .. code-block:: ini

     [operator:csv]